moment/momentjs.com/docs/moment/04-displaying/01-format.md

 As of version **2.13.0**, when in UTC mode, the default format is governed by `moment.defaultFormatUtc` which is in the format `YYYY-MM-DDTHH:mm:ss[Z]`.
 This returns ``Z`` as the offset, instead of ``+00:00``.

-In certain instances, a non-UTC timezone (such as `etc/gmt+0`) will be considered to be UTC.
+In certain instances, a local timezone (such as `Atlantic/Reykjavik`) may have a zero offset, and will be considered to be UTC.
 In such cases, it may be useful to set `moment.defaultFormat` and `moment.defaultFormatUtc` to use the same formatting.